-The Certificate in Refugee Class Immigration Law (CIRC) is intended for Immigration Practitioners and those working with refugees at various non-profit organizations, who are seeking an in-depth knowledge of this area of Immigration Law.
+The Certificate in Refugee Class Immigration Law (CIRC) is intended for Immigration Practitioners and those working with refugees at various non-profit organizations, who are seeking in-depth knowledge of this area of Immigration Law.
 It is designed to bridge theory and knowledge with practical experience and case studies.
 Practice before both the Refugee Protection Division and the Refugee Appeal Division will be covered in detail.
-Faculty are chosen for their in-depth knowledge of this specialised area of Immigration Law.
+Faculty are chosen for their in-depth knowledge of this specialized area of Immigration Law.

 Upon completion of this Certificate program, students will be familiar with the requirements which must be established for a person to be found to be a Convention Refugee and a Protected Person under the Immigration and Refugee Protection Act (IRPA).
 Students will understand the process and procedure of preparing a refugee claim, appearing before the Refugee Protection Division (RPD) and appealing decisions to the Refugee Appeal Division (RAD).
 Both the RPD and the RAD are divisions of the Immigration and Refugee Board of Canada (IRB).
 The IRB is Canada’s largest independent administrative tribunal.
 It is responsible for making decisions on immigration and refugee matters.
 The RPD decides claims for refugee protection made in Canada.
 The Refugee Appeal Division decides appeals from the RPD.

-The program examines the common reasons why refugee applications fail and deals with important strategies which can be used to address those potential shortcomings.
+The program examines the common reasons why refugee applications fail and it deals with important strategies that can be used to address those potential shortcomings.
 Students are guided through the entire process from the initial claim to designated protected status or removal.
 Those attending the program will be given ample opportunity to practice how to make assessments of claims based on interview questions and document analysis.
 In addition, the relevant sections of the Immigration and Refugee Protection Act (IRPA) and the Immigration and Refugee Protection Regulations (IRPR) will be carefully studied.
 Case studies, scenario-based discussions and simulations are used throughout the program ensuring that by the time students graduate, they have both the theoretical and practical knowledge needed to practice within this specialized area of Immigration Law.